icmccorm/cnftools/README.md

-# GBDHash
+# CNF Tools

+Standalone Application and Python Accelerator Module

 * Efficiently calculate the GBD-Hash for a given DIMACS CNF file
-* Uses libarchive to read compressed files, so it supports a wide range of compressed formats
+* Can read a variety of compressed formats (using libarchive)
+* Normalized output of DIMACS CNF

 ## Standalone Application `gdbhash`